apache/carbondata/README.md

 help speedup queries an order of magnitude faster over PetaBytes of data.

 ### Why CarbonData
-Based on the below requirements, we investigated existing file formats in the Hadoop eco-system, but we could not find a suitable solution that satisfying requirements all at the same time, so we start designing CarbonData.
+Based on the below requirements, we investigated existing file formats in the Hadoop eco-system, but we could not find a suitable solution that can satisfy all the requirements at the same time,so we start designing CarbonData.
 * Requirement1:Support big scan & only fetch a few columns
 * Requirement2:Support primary key lookup response in sub-second.
 * Requirement3:Support interactive OLAP-style query over big data which involve many filters in a query, this type of workload should response in seconds.